-A public speech’s success depends on many factors: logic of the speech, its richness, correct mimics, visual contact with an audience, even the speaker’s appearance.
-Richard Dowis’s book The Lost Art of the Great Speech covers all aspects of public speeches, from preliminary preparations to writing speech theses and answers to the questions from the audience.
+A public speech’s success depends on many factors: the logic of the speech, its richness, correct mimics, visual contact with an audience, and even the speaker’s appearance.
+Richard Dowis’s book The Lost Art of the Great Speech covers all aspects of public speeches, from preliminary preparations to writing speech theses and answering questions from the audience.

-This book will help you prepare a bright, interesting and memorable presentation, overcoming stage fear and effectively communicate with the audience.
+This book will help you prepare a bright, interesting, memorable presentation, overcome stage fear, and effectively communicate with the audience.

 Delivering a speech requires preparation.
 Even the most outstanding speakers rarely deliver their speeches with no prior preparation.
-In the first row, the author recommends a moral adjustment to the speech: public speech should not be considered to be the doomsday, but rather an opportunity to benefit and bring some to your company.
+In the first row, the author recommends a moral adjustment to the speech: public speech should not be considered doomsday but rather an opportunity to benefit and bring some to your company.
 Do not panic if you feel scared before the speech: thorough preparation will help you overcome excitement and make you feel more confident.

 The next step is to define the aim of the speech.
 The author suggests six main ones:

 5. Defend the point of view.

 Speeches often set several aims at the same time.

 Having formulated the exact aim, write down the plan of your speech.
 Richard Dowis recommends writing down everything you would like to speak on during your presentation.
 After that, three to five important messages should be underlined, while other messages shall be deleted or made secondary.
 Locate the main and secondary messages in the desired order.

 Public speaking is a special kind of speech.
 It has its own requirements and nuances.
 That is why the major part of the book is dedicated to the verbal components of the presentation.

 1. The author recommends speaking simpler, avoiding difficult terminology and construction, and using the usual words for you.